Ikisehestherjoan/weserve_company/README.md

 - The total and average call duration for each agent, and the grade level of these agents.

-- The earliest and latest closed and resolved calls, and the grade levels of the agents who resolved these cases.
+- The earliest and latest closed and resolved calls, and the grade levels of the agents who resolved these cases etc
--

-NOTE: THE DATAWAREHOUSE/DARALAKE  STORAGE  WAS OMMITTED BUT WILL BE COMPLETED LATER ON.